Skip to main content

 clara.jpg Clara Wood

 Clara Wood is an American Studies major with a minor in Dance.
 Her interests lie in history through pop culture, media, and the environment as a social construct.
 Wood plans to explore the relationship between historical events and social change through mainstream media, with a concentration on gender dynamics.
-Outside of academics, Wood is the music director of Northwestern's "X-factors-" an acapella group on campus- as well as a dancer in Northwestern's Latin American dance group, "Dale Duro."
+Outside of academics, Wood is the music director of Northwestern's "X-factors-" an Acapella group on campus- as well as a dancer in Northwestern's Latin American dance group, "Dale Duro."
 In her free time, Wood loves spending time with her dog, playing piano, and watching the sitcom "Friends."